Learn how to derive statistical process control limits about the process average using the range and moving range.

 The expression, in brackets, is the A2 constant.
 Since n is variable, the A2 constant depends on the subgroup sample size.

 Suppose we check a product feature from a process and collect five consecutive samples at various times.
 In such a case, we may use X-bar and Range charts to watch the process average and dispersion with time.
 Since n=5 then d2=2.326.
 Substituting these values we get the A2 constant and simplify the control limit equation.

 There are cases when samples cannot form a subgroup.
 This happens when we collect a single sample with time.
 In this case, we use Individual and Moving Range charts to check a characteristic of interest when the sample size is n=1.
 To calculate dispersion, we compute the moving range.
 The moving range is the difference between two consecutive samples.
 The average of the Moving Ranges is MR-bar.
 Since the smallest number of samples that makes up a moving range is n=2 then d2=1.128.
 Performing the right substitutions we have the following expression.
 The expression shown, in brackets, is the E2 constant.

-As shown, these expressions simplify how to compute the control limits about the process average.
+As shown, these statistical process control expressions simplify how to compute the control limits about the process average.
 They are useful when the operators of a process are maintaining manual control charts.
-Using three sigma control limits, based on common causes, assures we react to special causes.
-Taking action to special cause points beyond three sigma limits leads to a stable and predictable process.
+Using three sigma control limits, based on common causes, assures we detect special causes.
+Investigating special cause points beyond three sigma limits leads to a stable and predictable process.
 Once a process is stable and predictable than costs are predictable.
 The end-user is the benefactor of a reliable and dependable product.